Study Abroad at Chilean Universities Program, Valparaíso

 IFSA-Butler's Exploring Community & Culture program (C&C) in Valparaíso is designed to strengthen your study abroad experience.
 It aims to help you get the most out of your time abroad by blending intercultural learning with an exploration of the local community and community groups and key topics in Chilean culture.
 The reflective exercises and group discussions in C&C will help you process your cultural experiences in Chile.

-Dialogues with local experts will help you prepare for and reflect on your participation in special IFSA-Butler excursions.
-Through this program you will be encouraged to engage with the community in which you are living and question your own perspective of the world, while learning to appreciate similarities and differences between cultures and communities.
-Participating students can choose to enroll in the seminar with or without credit.
-The Pontificia Universidad Católica de Valparaíso (PUCV) grants 2 credits if a student chooses this option (PIIE 310).
-If a student chooses the non-credit option, he or she will receive a certificate for successful seminar participation.
+Sessions with local experts will help you prepare for the special IFSA-Butler excursions.
+Through this program you will engage with the community in which you are living and be encouraged to question your own perspective of the world while learning to appreciate similarities and differences between cultures and communities.
+As a result, you will have the opportunity to acquire valuable skills for living and working in culturally diverse contexts.

 Click here to view the C&C course syllabus.